-There’s also Holy Isle, a small island off the east coast, accessed via the ferry from Lamlash.
-It’s owned by the Samyé Ling Buddhist Community and is home to the Centre for World Peace and Health.
-It’s also a nature reserve with wild ponies, goats and sheep.
+There’s also Holy Isle, a small sacred island off the east coast, accessed via the ferry from Lamlash.
+Dedicated to peace and wellbeing, it’s owned by the Samyé Ling Buddhist Community and is home to the Centre for World Peace and Health.
+It’s also a nature reserve with wild ponies, goats and sheep roaming free.

-Surrounded by the Firth of Clyde, Arran boasts an incredible choice of beaches around its 55-mile circumference; whether you’re looking for a tranquil retreat by the water or a fun-filled day with the whole family.
+Surrounded by the Firth of Clyde, the Isle of Arran boasts an incredible choice of beaches around its 55-mile circumference; whether you’re looking for a tranquil retreat by the water or a fun-filled day with the whole family.

 In the north is Pirnmill Beach – a long stretch of sand with beautiful views and a set of swings for the kids.
 Or visit Sannox Beach; a hop, skip and a jump across some stepping stones will take you to a small stretch of sand backed by dunes.

 If you’re looking for a family-friendly day out, head east to Brodick Beach, which has plenty of amenities and play facilities, or Lamlash Beach, where you can enjoy the views across to Holy Isle while the little ones have fun in the play area.